jakobhviid/BigDataCourseExercises/lectures/07/README.md

 ### Exercise 5 - Add a MySQL database as ingestion source
 This exercise is about adding a secondary ingestion source.
 The source is an already existing MySQL database.

-**Task: Create an ingestion source for the MySQL databse cluster.**
+**Task: Create an ingestion source for the MySQL database cluster.**

 1. Navigate to [localhost:9002/ingestion](http://localhost:9002/ingestion).
 1. Create a secret for the database password.
-Click on "Create new srecet" in the Secrets tab.
+Click on "Create new secret" in the Secrets tab.
     1. Provide a name: `pw-mysl-db`
     1. Provide the database password generated in [Exercise 1](#exercise-1---compose-a-datahub-platform).
     1. Click Create.